Explore UCD

 2. Assess the importance of project complexity, uncertainty, and other characteristics in selecting and adapting the project management approach.

-4. Apply a range of useful tools for analysis and planning of well-defined projects including; multi-criteria decision analysis, work breakdown structures, activity-on-node networks, Gantt charts, PERT, resource levelling techniques, earned value approach to project monitoring and control etc.
+4. Apply a range of useful tools for analysis and planning of well-defined projects including; multi-criteria decision analysis, work breakdown structures, activity-on-node networks, Gantt charts, PERT, earned value approach to project monitoring and control etc.

-7. Understand the socio-technical nature of projects and the importance of effective leadership, team building and good stakeholder relations in project management.
+6. Understand the socio-technical nature of projects and the importance of effective leadership, communication and good stakeholder relations in project management.

 Student Effort Hours: